carla-simulator/carla-simulator.github.io/_posts/2023-12-12-synkrotron-oasis.md

 <br>

-**Ever wanted to set up complex CARLA simulations and scenarios without writing a line of code?** - This is the power of Synktrotron’s [__OASIS Simulation Platform__](https://www.synkrotron.ai/sim.html).
+**Ever wanted to set up complex CARLA simulations and scenarios without writing a line of code?** - This is the power of Synkrotron’s [__OASIS Simulation Platform__](https://www.synkrotron.ai/sim.html).

 <br>